Giphy/GiphyAPI/README.md

 ## Screensaver Endpoint

-Returns a random gif, limited by tag.
-Excluding the tag parameter will return a random gif from the Giphy catalog.
+Returns a random GIF, limited by tag.
+Excluding the tag parameter will return a random GIF from the Giphy catalog.

     http://api.giphy.com/v1/gifs/screensaver?api_key=dc6zaTOxFJmzC&tag=american-psycho